vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 - **Shaun Alan Joseph** _(2023 batch, IIITK)_: For their contribution in [Tips from batchmates and seniors](#tips-from-batchmates-and-seniors).
 - **Vipin Karthic** _(2023 batch, IIITK)_: For authoring [On Game Development](#on-game-development) and their contributions in [Tips from batchmates and seniors](#tips-from-batchmates-and-seniors).

 I also thank them for providing their valuable time towards proofreading this blog.
+Also, extra special thanks to Achilles for proof-reading.

 ## About Me